-By far the most commonly requested treatment we get in our office is whitening.
+By far the most commonly requested treatment we get in our office is teeth whitening.
 It seems that everyone these days wants whiter teeth.
 I get all kinds of questions about whitening, and I thought this would be a great topic to kick off our blog.
-So here we go – five things you need to know about whitening!
+So here we go – five things you need to know about teeth whitening in Baton Rouge!

 #1: It is extremely safe.
 Whitening is one of the most widely studied procedures in dentistry, and it has been proven safe time and time again.
 So rest assured, you won’t harm your teeth by whitening them.